BTreeMap/deadrop/README.md

 1. Client calls `POST /challenge` with `{ "pubkey": "<pub>", "scope": "retrieve" }` → returns `{ "ciphertext": "<age-encrypted JWT>" }`
 2. Client decrypts ciphertext to get the JWT.
 3. Client calls `POST /retrieve` with `Authorization: Bearer <jwt>` header.
-4. Server verifies JWT (`sub`, `aud: "/retrieve"`, `exp`), then returns stored items as JSON list of base64 blobs.
+4. Server verifies JWT (`sub`, `aud: "/retrieve"`, `exp`), then returns stored items as a paginated JSON list of item IDs and an optional opaque `next_cursor` token for pagination.

 Each item is saved and decrypted locally.
+To fetch more items, pass the `next_cursor` value as the `cursor` query parameter in the next request.
+The format and contents of the cursor are not specified and may change; treat it as an opaque string.

 ### `notify`